mu001999/parsec/README.md

 cout << Additive("1 + 2 + 3") << endl;
 ```

+## To Do

++ [ ] Support memorization to avoid repeated analysis, making grammar definition clearer

 ## ChangeLog

 + [X] Fix bug if the return type is copy unassignable